 The whole healthcare ecosystem, including Patient Groups and patients are more engaged than ever before and have a strong understanding of the options available when it comes to new medicines.

-- Be prepared to engage with empowered external stakeholders, including the patient community who will be able to scrutinize your decisions relating to Early Access
+- Be ready to engage with external stakeholders, including the patient community who can support and inform your decision-making related to Early Access

 A lack of internal alignment or a sea of voices offering conflicting opinions can cause decision paralysis.

 - Gather feedback from independent and external experts